May 27, 2020

 Statement from Overlake Medical Center & Clinics

-If you have symptoms like cough, fever or other respiratory problems, or believe you have been exposed to COVID-19, call your healthcare provider first to discuss your symptoms before going to their office or the emergency department.
+If you have symptoms like cough, fever or other respiratory problems or diarrhea, or believe you have been exposed to COVID-19, call your healthcare provider first to discuss your symptoms before going to their office or the emergency department.
 Most cases of the infection are mild and can be self-treated at home.

 Because information is constantly changing, you can find current details and resources at the Centers for Disease Control and Prevention (CDC) and coronavirus.wa.gov, where you can sign up for email alerts to learn when significant information has been posted to the site.